 determine whether driver is impaired from alcohol or drug use and check for apparent drug or alcohol possession

-Preparing for This Year’s CVSA Roadcheck
+Preparing for The 2020 CVSA Roadcheck

-New this year is the inspector’s electronic check of the recently created CDL Drug and Alcohol Clearinghouse.
+New in 2020 is the inspector’s electronic check of the recently created CDL Drug and Alcohol Clearinghouse.
 In its first seven months, more than 30,000 drug and alcohol-related violations by drivers were reported to the Clearinghouse by employers and others.
 Since the Clearinghouse check is new, and for driver awareness and training purposes, motor carriers should consider reviewing CVSA’s February 2020 two-page Inspection Bulletin.
 This resource contains guidance for inspectors on how they should check the Clearinghouse and what they must do if an unresolved violation is discovered.

 Carriers should also consider completing the required annual, limited Clearinghouse query on current drivers prior to the CVSA Roadcheck event (Sept 9-11, 2020), if they have not yet been completed.
 By doing so, carriers can avoid a potential surprise during Roadcheck if one of their drivers may have applied for a job in the recent past, failed the pre-employment drug test, and chosen not to notify safety compliance personnel at his/her employer.